hungcq/knowledge-repo/IT/designing-data-intensive-applications/7-transactions.md

 ## 7. Transactions
 ### 7.1.
 Concept
-- Group several reads & writes into 1 logical unit, executed as one operation
+- Def: group several reads & writes into 1 logical unit, executed as one operation
 - -> No partial failure
 - To simplify programming model for app accessing a DB
 - -> Can ignore certain error scenarios & concurrency issues
 - ACID (BASE = not ACID):
   - Atomicity = abort-ability: undo partial changes when error occurs
   - Consistency: consistent states are defined by app and violable by codes.
-DB can't fully ensure
+DB can't fully ensure.
   - Isolation: handle concurrency: concurrently executed trans are isolated from each other
   - Durability: data written by trans are not lost:
-    - 1 node: e.g., write-ahead logs, in case DSs on disk are corrupted
+    - 1 node: e.g., write-ahead logs, in case data structures on disk are corrupted
     - Distributed: copy to a number of nodes
 - Single vs multi-object operations: trans needed for multi-object operations because:
   - Relational data: several related tables